 - Mobile App for iOS and Android: For easy access and payments on the go, you can download the FedLoan Student Loans app on your iPhone or Android.

 The most important question you’re probably asking yourself is how to repay your loans.
 Each federal loan servicing company offers student loan repayment plans to choose from.
 FedLoan Servicing offers a variety of repayment options, so you can choose the one that best fits your financial situation after college.

-The repayment plans offered by FedLoan Servicing include:
+The student loan repayment plans options offered by FedLoan Servicing include:

 - Standard Repayment: When you graduate college, you will automatically be enrolled in the Standard Repayment plan, unless you choose another one during your exit counseling.
 This plan has the quickest payoff with fixed monthly payments over the course of 10 years.

 - Graduated Repayment: If you land a job and expect your salary to increase over time, you may want to choose the Graduated Repayment plan.
 This plan also has the quickest payoff, only taking 10 years, and has lower monthly payments that increase over time, every two years.